2-aminohexanoate transaminase

-Thus, the two substrates of this enzyme are L-2-aminohexanoate and 2-oxoglutarate, whereas its two products are 2-oxohexanoate and L-glutamate.
+The two substrates of this enzyme characterised from Candida guilliermondii are L-norleucine and α-ketoglutaric acid.
+Its products are 2-oxohexanoic acid and L-glutamic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-2-aminohexanoate:2-oxoglutarate aminotransferase.
 Other names in common use include norleucine transaminase, norleucine (leucine) aminotransferase, and leucine L-norleucine: 2-oxoglutarate aminotransferase.
-It employs one cofactor, pyridoxal phosphate.